zibalina007/Charts/README.md

 - setType()

-  Set the chart type after creation (Example: from line to pie)
+  Set the chart type after creation (Example: from line to pie).

   ```
   Charts::new('line', 'highcharts')->setType('pie');